getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 #### Decluttering Sentry

-The first thing to do is to consider constructing a whitelist of domains in which might raise acceptable exceptions.
+The first thing to do is consider constructing a whitelist of domains which might raise acceptable exceptions.

 If your scripts are loaded from `cdn.example.com` and your site is `example.com` it’d be reasonable to set `whitelistUrls` to: